Best Window Design For Your Interior

 Drapes and Curtains

-• Privacy.
+- Privacy.
 While windows are designed to let in light, drapes and curtains can protect the privacy of the people inside.
 It is easier to open or close drapes and curtains, especially those that come with side-pull cords.

-• Maintenance.
+- Maintenance.
 Typically, drapes need to be washed twice yearly to maintain their shape while curtains can be machine-washed more frequently.
 Their durability depends on external factors such as sun exposure and climate conditions.

-• Energy Efficiency.
+- Energy Efficiency.
 Drapes and curtains tend to be more effective insulators against extreme cold or breathers during hot summers because certain drapes have a thermal lining.

 Shutters and Blinds

-• Light.
+- Light.
 Shutters and blinds can also allow full light to enter the room, and at the same time obscure the view especially when the view is unattractive.
 These can also filter light depending on the tilt of their louvers.

-• Privacy.
+- Privacy.
 Also offer the same privacy as drapes and curtains.
 However, it might be more difficult to open and close the blinds, especially those that come with complicated latches.

-• Maintenance.
+- Maintenance.
 Normally last for years with only frequent dusting needed.
 However, depending on its exposure to sun, air, and other environmental factors, there might be instances wherein they need to be replaced even under a year.

-• Energy Efficiency.
+- Energy Efficiency.
 Shutters and blinds also offer great insulation because they fit the windows perfectly, with a study that shows that these can even double the insulating capacity of the windows.

-Nonetheless, the window types cited above can be used alone or in combination with other window types to generate an interior look that better suits the preferences of the owner while maintaining a room’s ventilation and maximizing natural light and energy.
+Nonetheless, the window types cited above can be used alone or in combination with other window types to generate an interior look that better suits the preferences of the owner while maintaining a room’s ventilation and maximising natural light and energy.
 Additionally, drapes, curtains, shutters, or blinds can be used to put emphasis on the windows while heightening the window features.
 You might come across shutters from Shuttercraft shutters for interior windows, with a wide variety of designs of shutters and blinds that can be suitable for a variety of room themes.
 Different window types provide the impression of more room space, depending on their structure and design, such as the bay windows.
 Loft areas also offer more room space, and there are also specific window types perfect for loft areas.

 Loft Conversion

 Apart from generating more space, a conversion of a loft area adds value to a property.
 It could be a great investment to convert a loft.
-However, there are various considerations that need to be factored in a loft conversion, and one of these is the access to natural light using appropriate windows with curtains or shutters.
+However, there are various considerations that need to be factored in a loft conversion, and one of these is access to natural light using appropriate windows with curtains or shutters.

 Loft Conversion Windows

-• Loft gable end - As its name implies, gable end windows are mounted towards the end of the vertical wall of a loft area.
+- Loft gable end.
+As its name implies, gable end windows are mounted towards the end of the vertical wall of a loft area.
 It provides sufficient lighting to a loft area such as an attic, making it energy efficient.
 It has various designs that can portray elegance and class in the loft.

-• Roof-lights - Velux or roof lights are windows on the slope of the roof in a loft area such as the attic.
+- Roof-lights.
+Velux or roof lights are windows on the slope of the roof in a loft area such as the attic.
 Rooflights permit the use of direct sunlight in the morning as the natural source of illumination.
-In the evening, rooflight windows pave the way for the perfect star gazing spot.
+In the evening, rooflight windows pave the way for the perfect stargazing spot.

-• Overall, having an area in the house converted into a loft is a great way to create more space and room.
+Overall, having an area in the house converted into a loft is a great way to create more space and room.
 A loft area can be used as a home office, with the current trend that more and more people prefer to work from home, thanks to the advancement in technology and the birth of virtual solutions.
 A loft area will still allow you to set a boundary between your “office” and your “home”, especially if the loft area is the attic.
 In other instances, a loft area can function as a master suite or a kid’s bedroom, especially for growing families, where extending the house to construct another room is no longer feasible.
-A loft area can also function as a guest bedroom intended for sleep overs or extended family members visiting over the weekend.
+A loft area can also function as a guest bedroom intended for sleepovers or extended family members visiting over the weekend.
 Finally, a loft area can be your happy place, the place where you can relax and read a book, practice yoga, or simply drown in your thoughts while staring at the vast sky.

 Clara Annesley